Policies of Pedigree International Registry

 Pedigree will no longer accept transfers of goats from other registries after the below deadlines.
 NASA documents after Oct 15, 2015 are no longer accepted.
 WWSGA documents after November 30, 2015 are no longer accepted.

-The only way to register a NASA or WWSGA registered goat after the deadline is for the original breeder to apply for an original Pedigree International certificate, as if the goat has never been registered.
+The only way to register a NASA or WWSGA (or any other registry) registered goat after the deadline is for the original breeder to apply for an original Pedigree International certificate, as if the goat has never been registered.
 Then the original breeder would need to transfer the goat into the current owners name.
 The original breeder will be signing the registry document to assume full liability for the circumstances of the animal being registered.

 – Semen Collection